tiffylikecat/sucklessRice/README.md

 # sucklessRice
-My personal linux desktop enviorment suckless tools.
+My personal linux tiling enviorment and tools by suckless.